Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 What is cultural diversity in the workplace?

-Cultural diversity refers to the different groups of people in a workplace.
 These groups can be categorized by a variety of protected characteristics.
 Meaning, these are traits or parts of an individual’s identity that are specifically sheltered from discrimination by law.

 Typically, diversity in the workplace is categorized by:

 • Disability: Disability includes not only physical ability, but invisible ability, like mental health and neurodivergence, as well.
 It’s estimated nearly 20% of the workforce lives with some sort of disability, with most being invisible.
+These differences further contribute to a culturally diverse workforce, where inclusivity and accommodation are key.

 Why is Cultural Diversity Important in the Workplace?